SOOS2908/Educational-Portfolio/README.md

 # Educational-Portfolio

-Collection of mini-projects and assignments I made, majority of which were for understanding how something works, to compare similar examples, or to make generalized functions etc.
+Collection of mini-projects and assignments I made, majority of which were for understanding how something works, compating similar examples, or making generalized functions etc.